sabarna17/ZEKKO_DELAY_ABAP/README.md

 3. Create the behaviour definitions with the same name as - the CDS View Entity and Projection view name

 ## Step 4 - Test Read operations:
    Create a simple class as below to read the Table data: [zcl_ekko_del](https://github.com/sabarna17/ZEKKO_DELAY_ABAP/blob/main/zcl_ekko_del.abap)

-## Step 5 - Create Behaviour Custon Implementation
+## Step 5 - Create Behavior Custom Implementation
 1. Do the below changes in the Behaviour of -

    ### ZC_EKKO_DMO